x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 To assign permissions to delegates, click **Add**![Add Icon](../../media/ITPro_EAC_AddIcon.gif) under the appropriate permission to display a page that displays a list of all recipients in your Exchange organization that can be assigned the permission.
 Select the recipients you want, add them to the list, and then click **OK**.
 You can also search for a specific recipient by typing the recipient's name in the search box and then clicking **Search**![Search icon](../../media/ITPro_EAC_.gif).

-#### Use the Shell to change user mailbox properties
+#### Use Exchange Online PowerShell to change user mailbox properties

 Use the **Get-Mailbox** and **Set-Mailbox** cmdlets to view and change properties for user mailboxes.
-One advantage of using the Shell is the ability to change the properties for multiple mailboxes.
+One advantage of using Exchange Online PowerShell is the ability to change the properties for multiple mailboxes.
 For information about what parameters correspond to mailbox properties, see the following topics:

 - [Get-Mailbox](https://technet.microsoft.com/library/8a5a6eb9-4a75-47f9-ae3b-a3ba251cf9a8.aspx)

 - [Set-Mailbox](https://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx)

-Here are some examples of using the Shell to change user mailbox properties.
+Here are some examples of using Exchange Online PowerShell to change user mailbox properties.

 This example shows how to forward Pat Coleman's email messages to Sunil Koduri's (sunilk@contoso.com) mailbox.